The Liability | Film reviews, news & interviews

 Brit crime caper hits new lows, despite strong cast

 The title says it all.
 Whatever John Wrathall’s script for The Liability might have promised is resoundingly undelivered in Craig Viveiros’s direction, and that’s despite the presence of Tim Roth in a lead role, and Peter Mullan giving a supporting turn that proves at least that he can parody himself.
 Possibly its comedy may work slightly better in front of a full cinema audience, but frankly I doubt it, and DVD is where this one is heading with a speed faster than the crime caper-cum-road movie itself ever manages.
-Turkeys, we are reminded, are not only with us for Christmas.

 The eponymous role here goes to Jack O’Connell (a bright face best known to date from television, deserving a much better future) as Adam, the goofy 19-year-old son of a woman linked at the hip to businessman Peter (Mullan).
 Adam’s accomplished at wrecking cars, but good for very little else, and simply the worst candidate for the driving job that Mullan’s character offers when an old pal needs to be helped out.
 Peter’s business interests duly reveal themselves as on the dodgy side, while his domestic environment resembles Mullan’s most recent digs in Channel 4's The Fear, only cut price.